Search

 Even though the Tosakin prefers to live in ponds, it’s important to make sure its pond-mates are not aggressive.Tosakins are very weak swimmers.
 The fragile tail need to be taken into consideration when placing Tosakins in ponds.
 They also do better in temperate climates without much fluctuation.

-It was bred originally from Ryukin ancestors by Japanese Samurai in the mid-1800s in the Kochi prefecture of Japan.
-It almost became extinct after an earthquake but was revived in the mid-20th century.
+Originally bred from Ryukin ancestors by Japanese Samurai in the mid-1800s in the Kochi prefecture of Japan.
+The fish almost became extinct after an earthquake but was revived in the mid-20th century.
 Even so, it’s very rare within Japan and almost unheard of within the US.
 Naturally, this also makes it expensive.

-Tosakin are the caviar of goldfish when it comes to pond fish.
+Tosakin is the caviar of goldfish when it comes to pond fish.
 The price tag reflects this.
-Top quality Tosakins go for as much as Ranchus.
-Hundreds of dollars.
+Top quality Tosakins sell for much as Ranchus.
+Many hundreds of dollars.

 The Tosakin’s diet includes: